lzim/mtl/blue/session02/s02_learner/mtl_session02_see.md

 [![](https://github.com/lzim/teampsd/blob/master/resources/gifs/mtl_2.5/data_ui_home_page_clinic_selection.gif?raw=true)](#DontLink)

 ## To make selections & view data for your Team, go through Steps #2-4.
-We will show you the steps, but your Team's Clinics have been bookmarked for today's session.

 ### 2. Selecting & Viewing your Team Data

-We have your Team's Clinic Selections pre-bookmarked for convenience.
-To navigate to the bookmarks:
-- Click on the bookmark icon in the upper right hand in the top of the grey header.
-- Click "Show more bookmarks" and under "Report bookmarks", select the bookmark with your team's name.
+- Use the columns to select the clinics that make up your team.
+- You can search and filter for Clinics by Provider after making selections in Division Name, Physical Location, Primary Stopcode, Secondary Stopcode, and/or Is an Active Clinic column.
 - Click the yellow "Apply" button.
 - Clicking "Apply" in the "Select Clinics to Generate Report Data" column pulls Patient Level Data from all clinics selected, in the last two years.

+  - Note: Leaving the "Is an Active Clinic" column blank will pull all de-activated clinics used in the last two years (denoted by a "ZZ" prefix).
+If you do not wish for inactive clinics to be pulled, under the "Is an Active Clinic" column, check "No" and click the yellow "Apply" button.
+  - Note: The filters in the light blue and dark blue columns *only* apply to the green Clinics column.
+You MUST make selections and click "Apply" in the "Select Clinics to Generate Report Data" column to generate your data.
+(By default, the data and viz tabs are set to show all data for all sta3ns and clinics.)

 [![image](https://github.com/lzim/teampsd/blob/master/resources/gifs/mtl_2.5/data_ui_home_page_clinic_selection.gif?raw=true)](#DontLink)